$

 Fees.

 Nobody likes paying fees, even for a savings account with high interest.
 So choosing a savings account with few or no fees attached ensures nothing is eating away at your interest earnings.
 Some of the potential fees to watch out for include fees for going below a minimum deposit balance and fees for exceeding the limit on monthly withdrawals.
-Savings accounts through Raisin don’t charge either kind of fee.
+Savings accounts through Raisin don’t charge any fees.

 Withdrawal limits.